Acrto3Hil3/FRT-GYM-Project/README.md

 ### ⚠️ *Note: This Website is made for the purpose of FRT Project submition.
-So, it does contains any backend part and store or fetch data from the server side
+So, it does not contains any backend part therefore it is not able to store any client data, queries and information.
+To solve the queries contact number and address is provided so client can go through physically and find their queries solution.

 # Skills Require :
 1.HTML : HTML is first step to create any web project.